Australian National Co-operatives

 Northern Herd Development Co-operative Ltd

-The Australian Wine Consumers Co-operative Society Ltd
+Australian FloorStyle Co-operative Ltd

 Australian Travel Agents Co-operative Ltd